Leonora-cat/textSimilarity_CNN/README.md

 build a CNN to solve text similarity problems

 ### Environment
-tensorflow 2.2.0
+tensorflow: 2.2.0<br>
-python 3.7
+python: 3.7<br>
-dataset baidu AIstudio
+dataset: from baidu AIstudio

 ### Project
-This project builds a CNN to solve sentence similarity problems On train set, pearson correlation coefficient reached approximately 0,8 However, on test/dev set, pearson only reached 0.35
+This project builds a CNN to solve sentence similarity problems On train set, pearson correlation coefficient reached approximately 0.8 However, on test/dev set, pearson only reached 0.35